Richmond Park: 17th to 19th centuries

 A portrait by T Stewart (a pupil of Sir Joshua Reynolds) in 1758 of John Lewis, Brewer of Richmond, Surrey, whose legal action forced Princess Amelia to reinstate pedestrian access to the park, is in the Richmond upon Thames Borough Art Collection.
 It is on display in Richmond Reference Library.

 Joseph Allen's Sir Robert Walpole (1676–1745), 1st Earl of Orford, KG, as Ranger of Richmond Park (after Jonathan Richardson the Elder) is in the collection of the National Trust, and is held at Erddig, Wrexham.
 The painting is based on a portrait with a similar title, by Jonathan Richardson the Elder and John Wootton, which is held at Norwich Castle Museum and Art Gallery.

-Artist and caricaturist Thomas Rowlandson (1756–1827)'s undated drawing Richmond Park and James Smetham's Lovers in Richmond Park, painted in 1864, are held at the Yale Center for British Art in New Haven, Connecticut.
+Artist and caricaturist Thomas Rowlandson (1757–1827)'s undated drawing Richmond Park and James Smetham's Lovers in Richmond Park, painted in 1864, are held at the Yale Center for British Art in New Haven, Connecticut.
 The Earl of Dysart's Family in Richmond Park by William Frederick Witherington (1785–1865) is in The Hearsum Collection at Pembroke Lodge.

-Landscape: View in Richmond Park was painted in 1850 by the English Romantic painter John Martin.
+Landscape: View in Richmond Park was painted in 1850 by the English Romanticist painter John Martin (1789–1854).
 It is held at the Fitzwilliam Museum in Cambridge.

-William Bennett's watercolour In Richmond Park, painted in 1852, is held by Tate Britain.
+In Richmond Park, a watercolour painted in 1852 by William Bennett (1811–1871), is held by Tate Britain.
 It can be viewed, by appointment, at its Prints and Drawings Rooms.

-The oil painting In Richmond Park (1856) by the Victorian painter Henry Moore is in the collection of the York Museums Trust.
+The oil painting In Richmond Park (1856) by the Victorian painter Henry Moore (1831–1895) is in the collection of the York Museums Trust.
 Landscape with Deer, Richmond Park (1875) by Alfred Dawson is in the Reading Museum's collection.
 John Buxton Knight's White Lodge, Richmond Park, painted in 1898, is in the collection of Leeds Museums and Galleries.

-Andrew Geddes' View of Richmond Park, a Fountain on the Left (pre 1844), and View in Richmond Park, A Small Bridge to the Right (c.1826), are in the collection of Aberdeen Archives, Gallery and Museums.
+Andrew Geddes' View of Richmond Park, a Fountain on the Left (pre-1844), and View in Richmond Park, A Small Bridge to the Right (c.1826), are in the collection of Aberdeen Archives, Gallery and Museums.